ocaml/ocaml-re/README.md

 ============

-The matches are performed by lazily building a DFA (deterministic finite automata) from the regular expression.
+The matches are performed by lazily building a DFA (deterministic finite automaton) from the regular expression.
 As a consequence, matching takes linear time in the length of the matched string.

 The compilation of patterns is slower than with libraries using